michi84o/SpaceEngineersTools/README.md

 ## PlanetCreator
 This is an attempt in generating procedural height maps for new planets.
 It's still work in progress.
+The map is generated using simplex noise.
+After that hydraulic erosion is performed.
+The erosion part isn't working properly yet.

 ![Screenshot of planet creator](Screenshots/PlanetGen1.jpg)